Sooty falcon: Distribution and habitat

 This species is distributed across Southwest Asia and North Africa.
 This species breeds on islands and coastal or desert cliffs from Libya to Pakistan).
 It is a long-distance migrant, wintering in east Africa and south to Madagascar and south-eastern South Africa.
 Increasingly regular sightings and a lack of historical records suggests that the wintering range has expanded south in recent decades.
 It is a rare vagrant north of its breeding range.

 Ecology

 Diet

-The sooty falcon eats mainly birds (e.g. Sandgrouse), but it will take large insects, such as dragonflies, which are transferred from talons to beak and eaten in flight.
+The sooty falcon eats mainly birds (e.g. Sandgrouse), but it will take Bats or large insects, such as dragonflies, which are transferred from talons to beak and eaten in flight.
 They have also been known to eat lizards and crabs.
 During their breeding season they exclusively feed on small birds.

 Hunting behaviour

 During winter the falcons hunt alone, in groups or even as flocks of up to 15 individuals.
 These hunting flocks tend to perch on trees and feed on swarming insects.
 During the breeding, summer, season males do the majority of the hunting.
 Four hunting techniques are employed: (1) Diving from a perch.
 The falcons spot prey from their perch and then dive bomb and catch it.
 (2) Flushing.
 Flushing is a technique used in which falcon individuals fly low over bushes or trees in an attempts to flush other birds out, after which they catch them.
 (3) Flying up to come down.
 When a falcon spots a flying prey bird they try to fly further above it, and then dive down to intercept the prey.
 (4) Survey flight.
 Individuals circle areas at great heights in hopes of spotting a prey item.
 Once prey is spotted the falcon flies down below the prey, and then turns back up into the prey's flight path to catch it.